skissler/MiceAndMobility/notes/README.md

 ---

-Let's start with some simple visualizations of the time to infection occuring:
+Let's start with some simple visualizations of the time to infection occuring, in branch `Explore`: